emacsun/ZHugo/content/tools/my-blog-workflow.md

 One more point, it is awesome to preview each article after saveing it.
 Yes! you can do it according [this article](https://ox-hugo.scripter.co/doc/auto-export-on-saving).

+## Settings for Hugo themes {#settings-for-hugo-themes}

+Now, there are more than 190+ [themes](https://themes.gohugo.io/) for Hugo.
+It is pretty straightforward to [install and config](https://gohugo.io/themes/) a theme as you wish.
+I prefer the [Academic theme](https://sourcethemes.com/academic/) which I adopt for the following reasons:

+1. It is easy manage my post according to different categories.
+2. I love the widget most.
+3.  support of \\(\mathrm{\LaTeX}\\) so I can with the mathematical expressions fluently.
+4. Responsive and mobile friendly.
+5.  easy to update.

+    There are [several ways](https://sourcethemes.com/academic/docs/install/) to install the Academic theme.
+I use the Academic
+    Kickstart way:

+    ```shell
+    git clone https://github.com/sourcethemes/academic-kickstart.git My_Website
+    ```

+    The very reason I use the Kickstart way lies in the updatation of Academic.
+    In the Kickstart way, Academic is installed as a Git sub-module.

+    If you want to update the theme,all you have to do is:

+    ```shell
+    git submodule update --remote --merge
+    ```

+    Also, for different methods of updating the theme, you can check [here](https://sourcethemes.com/academic/docs/update/).